Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

 • Look for wear or damage

-πŸ‘‰ Replacing bearings without fixing the cause will result in repeat failure.
+👉 Otherwise, replacing the bearings alone will usually result in repeat failure.

 Bearing failure is often linked to: